diwahsap/mbkm-bangkit-assesment/README.md

-# Automated Student Evaluation for Kampus Merdeka (MBKM)
+# MBKM EvalAuto: Streamlined Mentor Evaluation System

 ## Overview
-This project automates the assessment process for mentors to evaluate mentees in the [Kampus Merdeka (MBKM)](https://mentor.kampusmerdeka.kemdikbud.go.id/) program.
+MBKM EvalAuto is an automation tool designed to simplify the evaluation process for mentors in the Kampus Merdeka (MBKM) program.
+It efficiently transfers initial and final evaluation scores from Bangkit Academy's Google Sheet (xlsx) directly into the MBKM platform.
+This automation significantly reduces the time and effort required for mentors to input scores manually, ensuring accuracy and consistency in the evaluation process.

 > [!IMPORTANT]
 > **Final Evaluation Bangkit Academy 2024 H1**